-For permanent or semipermanent display, it may be wise to make the visuals interchangeable.
-Visual holders, envelopes made from transparent plastics, receive printed posters or strips.
+For permanent or semipermanent display, it may be wise to make the cards interchangeable.
+Card holders, envelopes made from transparent plastics, receive printed posters or strips.
 They extend display life after a campaign or an event.
 This allows a brand to own the space in store for a longer time.
 The same goal can be achieved with printed stickers or magnetic foils.

 A picture is worth a 1000 words

 It is true that complex ideas can be conveyed by a single image.
 Imagery is a rich source of information.
 However, there is an ongoing debate on the use of imagery in point-of-purchase marketing.
 Believers say that pictures are the best magnets for the eyes.
 That too is correct.
 According to others, they distract visitors from what needs to be done, explore the offer and make purchase decisions.
 They argue that today's consumer adopts a more defensive attitude towards advertising.
 Overly imposing brands run the risk of creating a black hole through which no communication ever passes.

 The depiction of people is particularly controversial.
 Some brands avoid depicting a whole person.
 In an attempt to reduce the image to mere decoration, they depict only parts or "headless" persons.
 Some brands use illustrations of their mascot to still give consumers a sense of human interaction.

 Consumers derive a lot of information from a brief glance at a human face.
 The personal characteristics of the models can certainly be useful to communicate a brand's target group.
 Or a smiling face creates confidence for beauty brands in the cosmetics or fashion category.